What does the Bible say about the Rapture? Is the rapture in the Bible?

 All this doesn’t make it false, but it should make us pause.

 If belief in the pre-tribulational rapture has only been popular, commonplace, since 1830 that means it wasn’t talked extensively about by the very people who laid the theological foundation for the Church.
 Again, that doesn’t mean it’s not true.
-Be it should be a red flag whenever a “new” theology is brought into the picture.
-It should cause us to dig a little deeper.
+But it should raise a little concern that whenever a new theology is introduced and cause us to look a little closer.

 So, what does the Bible say about the Rapture?
 Is the rapture in the Bible?